 We market and sell our systems and components both domestically and outside the United States.
-We intend to expand our international sales efforts, especially into Asia, but our international expansion efforts may not be successful.
+We intend to expand our international sales efforts, especially into Asia and are expanding our business operations in Europe and Asia, particularly in the Netherlands, Taiwan and China.
+Our international expansion efforts may not be successful.
 Our international operations expose us to risks and challenges that we would otherwise not face if we conducted our business only in the United States, such as:

-- heightened price sensitivity from customers in emerging markets; - our ability to establish local manufacturing, support and service functions, and to form channel relationships with resellers in non-U.S. markets; - localization of our systems and components, including translation into foreign languages and the associated expenses; - compliance with multiple, conflicting and changing governmental laws and regulations; - foreign currency fluctuations; - limited visibility into sales of our products by our distributors; - laws favoring local competitors; - weaker legal protections of intellectual property rights and mechanisms for enforcing those rights; - market disruptions created by public health crises in regions outside the U.S., such as Avian flu, SARS and other diseases; - difficulties in staffing and managing foreign operations, including challenges presented by relationships with workers' councils and labor unions; and - changing regional economic and political conditions.
+- heightened price sensitivity from customers in emerging markets; - our ability to establish local manufacturing, support and service functions, and to form channel relationships with resellers in non-U.S. markets; - localization of our systems and components, including translation into foreign languages and the associated expenses; - compliance with multiple, conflicting and changing governmental laws and regulations; - foreign currency fluctuations; - limited visibility into sales of our products by our distributors; - · laws favoring local competitors; - weaker legal protections of intellectual property rights and mechanisms for enforcing those rights; - market disruptions created by public health crises in regions outside the U.S., such as Avian flu, SARS and other diseases; - difficulties in staffing and managing foreign operations, including challenges presented by relationships with workers' councils and labor unions; and - changing regional economic and political conditions.